St John's Anglican Church Precinct: Modifications

 Soon after the completion of St John's the need was identified for improved educational facilities in the budding township of Camden.
 Consequently, in 1850 a denominational school was founded on the eastern corner of the church lot, adjacent the intersection of Hill and Broughton streets.
 Funding was granted from the Denominational School Board for the school and the trustees of the local board, George Macleay, Rev. Edward Rodgers, and John Oxley sought about seeing to its construction.
-The foundation stone was laid by Bishop Broughton on the 1 July 1850, and tenders for the construction were called in February 1851.
+The foundation stone was laid by Bishop Broughton on 1 July 1850, and tenders for the construction were called in February 1851.
 The neat brick school remained in use until it was closed in 1879 after the establishment of the Camden Public School.
 The building was retained by the church for the next 25 years before its worsening condition prompted the parish to sell it and 0.43 ha of surrounding land in December 1906.
 Both the condition of the building and the need to raise funds to construct a new Church Hall appear to have played a part in prompting the sale of this corner of the original 1841 land grant for the church.

 The need for a rectory at St John's was alleviated in 1859 with the construction of a brick rectory with stables and coach house.
 James and William Macarthur donated the A£1,000 for the construction of these building on lands belonging to the Camden Park Estate.
 As Rev. Tingcombe was the Rector of the church at this time and he became the first occupant of the new rectory it has been speculated that Blacket was the architect for this building.
 This is because these gentlemen are known to have been associates and in later times were involved in the design of the chancel extension.
 The rectory consisted of a substantial Georgian style two-storey brick building with six-pane windows and shutters, as well as a front verandah.
 The Macarthurs appear to have seen to the upkeep of the rectory throughout the remainder of the nineteenth century and continued to manage the surrounding land as part of the estate.
 It appears that they permitted some of the surrounding land to be used for glebe purposes by the rectors.

 In 1861 a new organ, specially constructed by Bates and Sons of Ludgate Hill, London, was presented to the church on the behalf of Emily Macarthur (who was in London at the time) to replace an older harmonium that was not of the best quality.
 Theodore Charles Bates was a well-known London builder of small finger and barrel organs.
 He operated from about 1812 to 1864 on his own, in partnership with others, and in partnerships with his son.
 A new gallery was constructed at the west end of St John's in 1861 to accommodate this new organ.
 This gallery was designed by Blacket and the organ was fitted by 21 July 1861.